CooperPrice27/Coopers_Portfolio/README.md

 **Description:** This map was first started as a christmas present for my brother, he works as a park ranger on Isle Royale National Park.
 But the timeline of designing this lined up with also submitting it into the NACIS studuent map competiton

 **Tools Used:** QGIS + Blender + Adobe Illustrator + Adobe Photoshop

+## CaGIS Map Competiton

+**Description:** This map was submitted to the Cartography and Geographic Information Society (CaGIS), student map competiton.
+Building off of the work I did for the NACIS map quilt, I thought it would be cool to try and scrabble-ify part of city.

+**Tools Used:** QGIS + Adobe Illustrator

 ---